henrique-a/blog-api/README.md

 # Posigliere coding challenge

-A RESTful API for managing a simple blogging platform, using a containerized Django application with PostgreSQL database and Docker setup.
+A RESTful API for managing a simple blogging platform, using a containerized Django application with PostgreSQL database, Docker and nginx setup.

 ## How to run it